sapcc/limes/docs/users/api-spec-resources.md

 Commitments follow a simple state machine:

-* `-> requested`: Commitments are created by a project administrator.
-They are not active until confirmed.
+* `-> unconfirmed`: Commitments are created by a project administrator.
-* `requested -> confirmed`: Once the underlying capacity has been reserved for the project, the commitment is confirmed.
   Price discounts and capacity guarantees apply only once the commitment is confirmed.
+  Creating an unconfirmed commitment is only possible if the commitment is created with a `confirm_by` timestamp.
+  Such commitments are intended for demand management and forecasting.
+* `unconfirmed -> confirmed`: Once the underlying capacity has been reserved for the project, the commitment is confirmed.
+* `-> confirmed`: Commiments can also be created by a project administrator in an immediately-confirmed state, if the respective capacity can be reserved for the project immediately.
 * `confirmed -> expired`: Once the commitment's duration elapses, the price discount and capacity guarantee elapse.
   The duration until expiry counts starting from the state transition into `confirmed`.